jimvb55/docker-bamboo-agent-base/README.md

    running.
 This is primarily intended for use when deploying agents into environments where the server may not yet be configured.

-## Ephemeral agent specific configuration
+## Dedicated agent specific configuration

 * `AGENT_EPHEMERAL_FOR_KEY` (default: NONE)

-  If used together with `AGENT_EPHEMERAL_TEMPLATE_ID` and `AGENT_EPHEMERAL_POD_NAME`, the image will be launched in the ephemeral agents' mode, the value itself specifies the purpose for spawning the agent.
+  The value specifies the purpose for spawning the agent.
 It needs to be a valid ResultKey.

-* `AGENT_EPHEMERAL_TEMPLATE_ID` (default: NONE)

-  If used together with `AGENT_EPHEMERAL_FOR_KEY` and `AGENT_EPHEMERAL_POD_NAME`, the image will be launched in the ephemeral agents' mode, the value itself specifies the template ID the agent is launched within.

-* `AGENT_EPHEMERAL_POD_NAME` (default: NONE)

-  If used together with `AGENT_EPHEMERAL_FOR_KEY` and `AGENT_EPHEMERAL_TEMPLATE_ID`, the image will be launched in the ephemeral agents' mode, the value itself specifies the name of the pod the agent is launched within.

 * `KUBE_NUM_EXTRA_CONTAINERS` (default: 0)